 Consider renting an AirBnB instead of pay for a costly hotel.
 You can get more bang for your buck!
 Several AirBnBs are super close to the beach or a short drive away.

 We found that an entire home or condo for our big family started at $50 a night with a reduced amount for a week stay or more.
-Whenever searching for the “closest beach to me”, also search on AirBnB!
+Whenever searching, also search on AirBnB!

 The home was clean and had a big kitchen where we could cook our own meals, saving more money on food!
 This leads us to the next money saving tip.